Thursday, January 3rd, 2008

 dd add signature plugin error

 That nice headshot with the articles is created by Alastair Dagon Design's Add Signature Plugin.
 What's seems to be causing the doublevision is the inclusion of a form inside a post.
 I tried moving the form into a Sniplet (where it should have been in the first place, quite frankly and reuseable).
-I've cured a few Wordpress malfunctions by pulling code outside a post and into a Sniplet - but that was pre-Foliopress WYSIWYG.
-Most of the Wordpress Editors damage or modify code so a Sniplet can stop them from getting a chance to break code.
+I've cured a few WordPress malfunctions by pulling code outside a post and into a Sniplet - but that was pre-Foliopress WYSIWYG.
+Most of the WordPress Editors damage or modify code so a Sniplet can stop them from getting a chance to break code.
 But this time the Sniplet trick didn't work.

 I couldn't find the issue in the plugin itself: